Peter Diefenbach: Deinbac

 Genealogy

 The genealogy shows all bacterions that ever existed within this simulation run, with all their values and relations.
+(Only available in the Deinbac simulation.)

 ID